 Specializations: Larissa specializes in executive rites of passage, power literacy, ego dynamics, inclusive leadership, systems transformation, and ceremony design.

-Matthew is a three-time entrepreneur and the Founder and CEO at Goalspriing, which is reinventing coaching for the modern workforce to help people and companies reach their full potential.
-He has a successful track record of building great companies that foster healthy living and an enhanced quality of life for people all around the world.
+Matthew is a three-time entrepreneur and the Founder and CEO of Goalspriing, reinventing coaching for the modern workforce to help people and companies reach their full potential.
+He has a successful track record of building great companies that foster healthy living and an enhanced quality of life for people worldwide.

-Locations: Matthew offers services all around the world by phone, video conference, and unlimited messaging.
+Locations: Matthew offers phone, video conference, and unlimited messaging services worldwide.

 Specializations: Matthew specializes in working with new leaders in private, venture-backed startups.